 - Price: $

-With the option of brewing directly into a travel mug, the Hamilton Beach Single-Serve coffee maker, which the manufacturer calls “the Scoop,” is clearly bidding to be a rushed morning’s new best friend.
+With the option of brewing directly into a travel mug, the Hamilton Beach coffee maker, which the manufacturer calls “the Scoop,” is clearly bidding to be a rushed morning’s new best friend.

-And it’s fast: an 8-oz. cup brews in 90 seconds, and a 14-oz. travel mug two and a half minutes.
+This easy-to-use single serve coffee maker is fast: an 8-oz. cup brews in 90 seconds, and a 14-oz. travel mug two and a half minutes.
 But the brew speed isn’t the only way “the Scoop” helps get you out the door in a hurry: the stainless-steel filter is the measuring scoop, literally – measure the ground coffee in the included scoop, slip the scoop into the coffee maker, make sure you’ve got water, and push the button.
 No filter papers, no pods, no capsules.

 There’s a switch for “Regular” and “Bold” brewing, where “Bold” is recommended for more finely-ground coffee.

 - Drip tray raises/lowers to fit 14-oz. travel mug or standard cup

 - Overfilling the coffee filter can result in spills

 Versatility is one of the Sboly’s standout features with the popular brewer able to make coffee from ground coffee as well as the ubiquitous Keurig K-cup pods.
 This coffee maker enjoys a sleek design with stainless steel features meaning it would look good in even the smallest of kitchens.

 This easy-to-use single serve coffee maker’s 14-ounce water reservoir is relatively small for an electric brewer but the size means that it is able to heat up the water much quicker.
 This means you’ll have less time to wait for your first brew of the day.
 The other standout feature here is the auto-clean function, which makes maintenance of this versatile and budget-friendly brewer a piece of cake.